 The program acts as a resource, as well as to mentor and guide students while providing the necessary fuel for these young students to pursue and persevere in their school mathematics and science courses.

-The program is available to all students in grades 6-12 who attend schools in the University's service area.
+The program is available to all students in grades 4-12 who attend schools in the University's service area.
 The program is designed to serve about 100 students each year.
-Students commute an average of 30 miles round trip to attend HiMAP.

 The effectiveness of the program is monitored through the participants of the program who write their comments at the end of the session regarding specific outcomes from attending the program.
-Outcomes range from improved grades in math and science in school, to enhanced confidence in the students ability in all subjects.
-Sustained or increased attendance in the program is another measure of success; the programs initial goal was to get 20 students to attend weekly.
-The average attendance now is 40 students per week.
+Outcomes range from improved grades in math and science in school to enhanced confidence in the student's ability in all subjects.
+Sustained or increased attendance in the program is another measure of success; the program's initial goal was to get 20 students to attend weekly.
+The average attendance is normally 40 students per week.